AntCPLab/OpenCoral/README.md

 #### Requirements

- - GCC 5 or later (tested with up to 10) or LLVM/clang 5 or later
+ - GCC 5 or later (tested with up to 11) or LLVM/clang 5 or later
-   (only x86; tested with up to 11).
-For x86, we recommend clang because it performs better.
+   (tested with up to 12).
+We recommend clang because it performs better.
  - MPIR library, compiled with C++ support (use flag `--enable-cxx` when running configure).
 You can use `make -j8 tldr` to install it locally.
- - libsodium library, tested against 1.0.16
+ - libsodium library, tested against 1.0.18
  - OpenSSL, tested against 1.1.1
- - Boost.Asio with SSL support (`libboost-dev` on Ubuntu), tested against 1.65
+ - Boost.Asio with SSL support (`libboost-dev` on Ubuntu), tested against 1.71
- - Boost.Thread for BMR (`libboost-thread-dev` on Ubuntu), tested against 1.65
+ - Boost.Thread for BMR (`libboost-thread-dev` on Ubuntu), tested against 1.71
- - x86 or ARM 64-bit CPU (the latter tested with AWS Gravitron)
+ - x86 or ARM 64-bit CPU (the latter tested with AWS Gravitron and Apple Silicon)
  - Python 3.5 or later
  - NTL library for homomorphic encryption (optional; tested with NTL 10.5)
  - If using macOS, Sierra or later